Robert Liljequist

-Hans Robert Liljequist (born 27 January 1971 in Helsinki) is a retired male badminton player from Finland.
+Hans Robert Liljequist (born 27 January 1971) is a retired male badminton player from Finland.

-A member of the Helsingfors Badminton Club Liljequist competed in badminton at the 1992 Summer Olympics in men's singles.
+A member of the Helsingfors Badminton Club, Liljequist competed in badminton at the 1992 Summer Olympics in men's singles.
 He lost in the second round to Hermawan Susanto, of Indonesia, 15-11, 15-3.
 In the 1990s, he won 6 titles at the Finnish National Badminton Championships.

+Career

+Liljequist competed in the 1991 Czech International.
+He won the men's singles final after defeating Erik Lia of Norway with a score of 15–8, 15–4.
+He also won the Bulgarian Open at that same year.

+In 1992, Liljequist competed in badminton at the 1992 Summer Olympics in Barcelona.
+He lost to eventual bronze medalist Hermawan Susanto in the second round.
+After the 1992 Olympics, Liljequist entered the final of the Norwegian International but lost to Stephen Butler in the final.

+In 1993, he competed in the Finnish Open.
+In the semifinals, he lost to Peter Espersen of Denmark.

+In 1998, he won the Baltic International after defeating Aivaras Kvedarauskas of Lithuania in the final.